tjbai/evolver/md/tree.md

 a reasonable upper bound with truncation

 train:
-12544 sentences, avg traj length 5.66, detokenize with TreebankWordTokenizer, tokenize with bert-base-uncased
+12544 sentences, avg traj length 5.66, weight 0.1, detokenize with TreebankWordTokenizer, tokenize with bert-base-uncased

 dev: